-The National Commissioner of Police and Deputies should be appointed by the President on a competitive basis.
-A selection panel, established by the President, should select and interview candidates for these posts against objective criteria.
+should select and interview candidates for these posts against objective criteria.
 The President should appoint the National Commissioner and Deputies from recommendations and reports received from this selection panel.
-This would enhance the incumbents' standing in the eyes of the community and increase the respect accorded them by their peers and subordinates.
+This would enhance the incumbents' standing in the eyes of the community and increase the respect accorded them by their peers and subordinates.50

-The suggestions made in this paper for the institution of selection and recommendation panels is aligned with the recommendations from the National Development Plan.
+The suggestions made in this chapter for the institution of selection and recommendation panels are aligned with the recommendations from the National Development Plan.